Fighting Cervical Cancer

 In its early stages, cervical cancer reveals no symptoms at all.
 When the symptoms slowly begin to surface, they are likely to include abnormal vaginal bleeding, such as after intercourse, between menstrual periods, or after menopause.
 Heavier menstrual periods that last longer than usual, discomfort during intercourse, pain in the pelvic region, vaginal discharge and odour are the other telling signs.

 Early detection is key.
 As an important preventive tool, women should undergo regular cervical cancer screening.
-Papanicolaou (Pap) and HPV tests for recommended for most women between 30 and 65 years.
+HPV tests and Papanicolaou (Pap) smear test for recommended for most women between 30 and 65 years.
 These tests reveal any changes in cells that could indicate the possibility of developing cancer so that a person can take early action to treat it.

 Besides, up to 70 per cent of HPV-related cervical cancer cases can be prevented through immunization.
 The HPV vaccine is known to be most effective when given to girls before they become sexually active.